-- (a) The "convention waters" which include the territorial waters and the high seas off the western coasts of Canada and the United States of America including the southern and the western coasts of Alaska shall be divided into the following areas, all directions given being magnetic unless otherwise stated. - (b) Area 1 (south of Willapa Bay) shall include all convention waters southeast of a line running northeast and southwest through Willapa Bay Light on Cape Shoalwater, as shown on Chart 6185, published in November 1947, by the United States Coast and Geodetic Survey, which light is approximately latitude 46° 43' 17'' N., longitude 124° 04' 15'' W. - (c) Area 2 (Willapa Bay to Cape Spencer) shall include all convention waters off the coasts of the United States of America and of Alaska and of Canada between Area 1 and a line running through the most westerly point of Glacier Bay, Alaska, to Cape Spencer Light as shown on Chart 8304, published in June 1940, by the United States Coast and Geodetic Survey, which light is approximately latitude 58° 11' 57'' N., longitude 136° 38' 18'' W.; thence south one-quarter east. - (d) Area 3A (Cape Spencer to Shumagin Islands) shall include all the convention waters off the coast of Alaska that are between Area 2 and a straight line running southeast one-half east from the highest point on Kupreanof Point, which highest point is approximately latitude 55° 34' 08'' N., longitude 159° 36' 00'' W.; the highest point on Kupreanof Point shall be determined from Chart 8859 as published May 1954 (2nd Edition) by the United States Coast and Geodetic Survey. - (e) Area 3B South (Shumagin Islands to Cape Wrangell, Attu Island, not including Bering Sea) shall include all convention waters off the coast of Alaska that are between Area 3A and a straight line running west northwest from Cape Wrangell, the westernmost extremity of Attu Island at a point approximately latitude 52° 55' 20'' N., longitude 172° 26' 50'' E., and that are south of straight lines running from Cape Kabuch Light at the head of Ikatan Bay, which light is approximately latitude 54° 49' 00'' N., longitude 163° 21' 36'' W.; thence to Cape Sarichef Light at the western end of Unimak Island, which light is approximately latitude 54° 36' 00'' N., longitude 164° 55' 42'' W.; thence to the head of Pumicestone Bay on Unalaska Island at a point approximately latitude 53° 31' 50'' N., longitude
+(a) The "convention waters" which include the territorial waters and the high seas off the western coasts of Canada and the United States of America including the southern and the western coasts of Alaska shall be divided into the following areas, all directions given being magnetic unless otherwise stated.

+(b) Area 1 (south of Willapa Bay) shall include all convention waters southeast of a line running northeast and southwest through Willapa Bay Light on Cape Shoalwater, as shown on Chart 6185, published in November 1964 (42nd Edition), by the United States Coast and Geodetic Survey, which light is approximately latitude 46° 44' 03'' N., longitude 124° 04' 38'' W.

+(c) Area 2 (Willapa Bay to Cape Spencer) shall include all convention waters off the coasts of the United States of America and of Alaska and of Canada between Area 1 and a line running through the most westerly point of Glacier Bay, Alaska, to Cape Spencer Light as shown on Chart 8304, published in September 1964 (9th Edition), by the United States Coast and Geodetic Survey, which light is approximately latitude 58° 11' 57" N., longitude 136° 38' 18" W.; thence south one-quarter east.

+(d) Area 3A (Cape Spencer to Shumagin Isands) shall include all the convention waters off the coast of Alaska that are between Area 2 and a straight line running southeast one-half east from the highest point on Kupreanof Point, which highest point is approximately latitude 55° 34' 08" N., longitude 159° 36' 00" W.; the highest point on Kupreanof Point shall be determined from Chart 8859 as published March 1964 (4th Edition) by the United States Coast and Geodetic Survey.

+(e) Area 3B (Shumagin Islands to Atka Island, not including Bering Sea) shall include all convention waters off the coast of Alaska that are between Area 3A and the meridian of 175° W. and that are south of straight lines running from Cape Kabuch Light at the head of Ikatan Bay, which light is approximately latitude 54° 49' 00" N., longitude 163° 21' 36" W.; thence to Cape Sarichef Light at the western end of Unimak Island, which light is approximately latitude 54° 36' 00" N., longitude 164° 55' 42" W.; thence to the head of Pumicestone Bay on Unalaska Island at a point approximately latitude 53° 31' 45" N., longitude 166° 58' 15" W.; thence to Ananiuliak Island Light on the southwest side of Umnak Island, which light is approximately latitude 52° 59' 48" N., longitude 168° 55' 06" W.;

+thence to Seguam Island Light, which light is approximately latitude 52° 23' 16" N., longitude 172° 26' 15" W.; thence to the point at intersection with the meridian of 175° W. on Atka Island at a point approximately latitude 52° 04' 08" N. The positions of Cape Kabuch Light and Cape Sarichef Light were determined from Chart 8860 published in October 1964 (14th Edition); the positons of the head of Pumicestone Bay and Ananiuliak Island Light were determined from Chart 8861, published in March 1965 (2nd Edition); the positions of Seguam Island Light and the point on Atka Island were determined from Chart 8862, published in September 1963 (4th Edition), all charts as published by the United States Coast and Geodetic Survey.